lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 In addition to reliable transport, CMP requires connection and error handling from the transfer protocol, which is all covered by HTTP.
-Additionally, delayed delivery of CMP response messages may be handled at transfer level regardless of the message contents.
-Since [RFCAAAA] extends the polling mechanism specified in the second version of [CMP](#RFC4210) to cover all types of PKI management transactions, delays detected at application level may also be handled within CMP, using pollReq and pollRep messages.
+Additionally, delayed delivery of CMP response messages may be handled at transfer level, regardless of the message contents.
+Since {{RFC9480}} extends the polling mechanism specified in the second version of [CMP](#RFC4210) to cover all types of PKI management transactions, delays detected at application level may also be handled within CMP, using pollReq and pollRep messages.